eduardoboucas/buildtimes/_posts/2017-02-09-contributing-firefox-devtools.markdown

 There is [a long list](http://firefox-dev.tools/) of bug reports and feature requests to choose from.
 The ones labelled with *Good First Bug* are probably a good starting point for someone that is new to the codebase.

 One of the things I like the most about Mozilla is the community of people, both staff and volunteers, who work tirelessly to make the web a better place.
-I'm particularly fond of [MDN](https://developer.mozilla.org/en-US/), a community-driven repository of documentation for developers, which I produdly [contribute to myself]({% post_url 2016-08-17-mdn %}).
+I'm particularly fond of [MDN](https://developer.mozilla.org/en-US/), a community-driven repository of documentation for developers, which I proudly [contributed to myself]({% post_url 2016-08-17-mdn %}).

 In fact, I think Mozilla should leverage this huge knowledge base as much as possible, by syndicating its content to various channels and integrating it with tools used daily by developers — Firefox itself, and DevTools in particular, is a perfect vehicle for that.
 An example of this is the error messages in the console that, since version 49 of the browser, are accompanied by a link to a relevant MDN page, offering developers extended information about the nature of the error, along with likely causes and possible solutions.